njcuk9999/apero-utils/spirou/sandbox/ccf_tools/README.md

 If you obtained CCFs with a number of masks, then you need to specify a mask name as an input parameter to the _ccf2rv_ function: mask = 'my_clever_mask', otherwise it uses the DRS default.

+The code determines the proper order weights, but this can be forced by provinding a CSV file as an argument (_weight_table = "my_weights.csv"_).
+The program generates a CSV file when running in the default 'smart' mode where the weights are derived by the code.
+You can always use that file if you want to have the same weights for another target.

 Outputs :

 Lot's of plots and a CSV file that are named OBJECT_mask_MASKNAME_METHOD.csv.
 This file